CrossTheRoadElec/Phoenix5-Documentation/source/ch08_BringUpCAN.rst

 - **Disconnect CAN bus pigtail from PDP.**
 - **Pick the first device to power up and restore breaker/fuse/pigtail so that only this CAN device is powered.**
 - Power boot robot/bench setup.
-- Open Phoenix Tuner and wait for connection (RIO may take ~30 seconds to boot)
+- Open Phoenix Tuner and wait for connection (roboRIO may take ~30 seconds to boot)
 - Open CAN devices tab
 - Confirm if CAN device appears.
-If device does not appear scrutinize devices power and CAN connection to RIO.
+If device does not appear, scrutinize device's power and CAN connection to roboRIO.
 - Use Tuner to change the device ID
 - Label the new ID on the physical device
 - Repeat this procedure for every device.